spark-mler/ltensorflow/doc/Install Tensorflow from source.md

 export PATH=/opt/cloudera/parcels/Anaconda/bin/:/root/wangyuming/bazel/output/:${PATH}

 git clone https://github.com/tensorflow/tensorflow
-git checkout r0.9

 # ./configure
 Please specify the location of python.
 [Default is /opt/cloudera/parcels/Anaconda/bin/python]:
-Do you wish to build TensorFlow with Google Cloud Platform support? [y/N] N No Google Cloud Platform support will be enabled for TensorFlow Do you wish to build TensorFlow with GPU support? [y/N] N No GPU support will be enabled for TensorFlow Configuration finished
+Do you wish to build TensorFlow with Google Cloud Platform support? [y/N] N No Google Cloud Platform support will be enabled for TensorFlow Do you wish to build TensorFlow with Hadoop File System support? [y/N] y Hadoop File System support will be enabled for TensorFlow Found possible Python library paths:
+  /opt/cloudera/parcels/Anaconda/lib/python2.7/site-packages
+Please input the desired Python library path to use.
+Default is [/opt/cloudera/parcels/Anaconda/lib/python2.7/site-packages]

+PYTHON_LIB_PATH
+Do you wish to build TensorFlow with GPU support? [y/N] N No GPU support will be enabled for TensorFlow Configuration finished